 Stewardship Council Community Grants Program

-2025 Community Grants Program Announcement
+2026 Community Grants Program Now Accepting Proposals

 Applications will be accepted for projects within the communities along the Wild and Scenic designated rivers including: Ayer, Bolton, Dunstable, Groton, Harvard, Lancaster, Pepperell, Shirley, and Townsend in MA; and Brookline and Hollis in NH.
-Projects in other Nashua River watershed communities that benefit the ORRVs associated with these three rivers may be considered as well.
+Projects in other Nashua River watershed communities that benefit the resource values associated with these three rivers may be considered as well.

 About the Community Grants Program